b1nary/KruemelMonsta/README.md

 Install depencies:

-> sudo gem install pcap
+> sudo apt-get install libpcap-ruby1.8

 If you want to use the HTTP Proxy